 Figure 28.
-Schematic structure of solar cells used in the experiment of top electrode variation (a).
-Evolution of normalized average PCE of solar cells with various electrode materials (b).
+Evolution of normalized average PCE of solar cells with various electrodes.

-In the Figure 24, the appearance of iodide anions was detected on the edge with the silver electrode.
-We also observed the corrosion of the top electrode in Figures 25 and 26.
+On the Figure 24 the appearance of iodide anions was detected on the edge with silver electrode.
+We also observed the corrosion of top electrode on Figures 25 and 26.
 Thus, we can conclude that stability of the device depends on how strongly the electrode metal can react with iodine.
-The formation of iodides for some electrode metals was already mentioned in the literature.^{91-95,135} We hoped that we will be able to correlate the obtained result with some of the characteristics of all metals, but unfortunately, we were not able to define any dependances and assume that this matter requires additional long-term investigations, broadening the list of top electrode materials with other materials like carbon, carbon nano-tubes, ITO and etc. The only obvious conclusion could be made for now is that the gold electrodes demonstrate the best stability due to the low reactivity towards iodine.
+The formation of iodides for some electrode metals was already mentioned in the literature.85-89,129 This makes an obvious conclusion that gold electrodes demonstrate the best stability due to the low reactivity towards iodine.